rich-newman/typescript-analyzer-eslint-prettier/docs/noteonvs2022templates.md

 **- Set 'Enable local node_modules' to False**

 You can test this has worked by running the TypeScript Analyzer in the default app.js/app.ts file in the project, which will have the line `console.log('Hello world');` in it.
 To do this rightclick in the code window 'Run TypeScript Analyzer (ESLint) on Code File'.
-This should give a a Prettier error in the Error List to update 'Hello world'); to "Hello world");CRLF.
+This should give a a Prettier error in the Error List to update `'Hello world');` to `"Hello world");CRLF`.
 'Hello world' should be underlined in green in the code editor.